krakend/krakend-documentation/endpoints/parameter-forwarding.md

 }
 ```

 **Enabling the wildcard pollutes your backends**, as any query string sent by end-users or malicious attackers gets through the gateway and impacts the backends behind.
-We recommend letting the gateway know which query strings are in the API contract and specify them in the list, even when the list is long, and not use the wildcard.
-If the decision is to go with the wildcard, make sure your backends can handle client abuse attempts.
+We recommend letting the gateway know which query strings are in the API contract and specify them in the list, even when it is long, and not use the wildcard.
+If you decide to go with the wildcard, ensure your backends can handle client abuse attempts.

 ### Mandatory query string parameters
 When your backend requires mandatory **query string** parameters and you want to make them **mandatory** in KrakenD, the only way to enforce this (without scripting) is using the `{variable}` placeholders in the endpoints definition.
 Mandatory means that the endpoint won't exist unless the parameter is passed.
 For instance: